apoorv2904/product_challenge_hackerearth/README.md

       https://drive.google.com/open?id=0Bx84R0HH6GEIcXI4MTZOTm0yeHM <br />

-To generate results, run the script "generate_submission.sh"
+To generate results, run the script "generate_submission.sh" <br />

-The script does the following
+The script does the following <br />
-    - Trains 5 Densenet models using different validation subsets ( currently using DENSENET169 but this can changed )
+    * Trains 5 Densenet models using different validation subsets ( currently using DENSENET169 but this can changed ) <br />
-    - Saves the predictions using the 5 models in the folder "Predictions"
+    * Saves the predictions using the 5 models in the folder "Predictions" <br />
-    - Uses Majority Voting to create a submisssion file "ensemble_model.csv"in the folder "VotingResults"
+    * Uses Majority Voting to create a submisssion file "ensemble_model.csv"in the folder "VotingResults" <br />
-    	- Majority Voting can be done on other predictions by simpy placing the individual predictions in the folder VotingCandidates
+    	* Majority Voting can be done on other predictions by simpy placing the individual predictions in the folder VotingCandidates <br />
-    - Additionally saves the features to build interesting models using stacking
+    * Additionally saves the features to build interesting models using stacking  <br />